 Thom Bond, Founder NYCNVC

-Over the past fifteen years as a disciple of Marshall Rosenberg, Thom has touched hundreds of thousands of clients, participants, readers and listeners.
-He has been featured in The New York Times, New York Magazine, Yoga Magazine, and is a regular guest on radio and television.
+Over the past fifteen years as a disciple of Marshall Rosenberg, Thom has touched hundreds of thousands of clients, participants, readers, and listeners throughout the world.
+He has been featured in The New York Times, New York Magazine, Vogue Magazine, and Yoga Magazine.

-Thom is a founder and the Director of Education for NYCNVC, The New York Center for Nonviolent Communication (a United Nations Civil Society Organization), a founder of The Compassion Project Fund, a founder of The Orianimus Community Project, and a member of the Advisory Board for the Communications Coordination Committee for the United Nations (CCCUN).
+Thom is a founder and the Director of Education for NYCNVC, The New York Center for Nonviolent Communication (a United Nations Civil Society Organization), author of The Compassion Book, the founder of The Compassion Project, and a member of the Advisory Board for the Communications Coordination Committee for the United Nations (CCCUN).
 He is the author of "Shifting Toward Compassion" (theexercise.org), and "64 Days for Peace" an open source, online, self-led small-group curriculum.

-He is best known as the creator and leader of The Compassion Course, a comprehensive online NVC-based training that has hosted over 14,000 participants in over 100 countries in four languages.
-The course continues to grow at near-geometric rates with a current roster of over 5,000 participants.
+He is best known as the creator and leader of The Compassion Course, a comprehensive online training, based on the work of Marshall Rosenberg, Werner Erhard, and Albert Ellis.
+In eight years, the course has hosted over 19,000 participants.
+It continues to grow in numbers and global reach, with a current roster of over 6,000 participants from over 110 countries in four languages.

 To contact Thom, please contact Clara Moisello at firstname.lastname@example.org or (646) 201-9226.